Paul Goldschmidt Player Props: Cardinals vs. Athletics

 Paul Goldschmidt At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 39th, his on-base percentage ranks 24th, and he is 63rd in the league in slugging.
+- Goldschmidt leads St. Louis in slugging percentage (.454) thanks to 42 extra-base hits.

-- In 65.8% of his 114 games this season, Goldschmidt has picked up at least one hit.
-He's also had 39 multi-hit games.
+- Among qualified batters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 20th, and he is 54th in the league in slugging.

-- Goldschmidt has had an RBI in 36 games this year (31.6%), including 18 multi-RBI outings (15.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Goldschmidt has had at least one RBI in 32.2% of his games this year (37 of 115), with two or more RBI 19 times (16.5%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.